gratelpy/gratelpy/README.md

 ## GraTeLPy Status

 We test continually GraTeLPy on Linux (64-bit Ubuntu Linux 12.04) and Mac OS X 10.8.5.
-A green status icon means that the most recent version of GraTeLPy ran corrcetly for that software configuration.
+A green status icon means that the most recent version of GraTeLPy ran correctly for that software configuration.

 On **Linux** with both Python 2.6 and 2.7 with NetworkX 1.6, 1.7, 1.8, and the latest version of NetworkX:
 [![Build Status](https://travis-ci.org/gratelpy/gratelpy.png?branch=master)](https://travis-ci.org/gratelpy/gratelpy)